The Evolving Role of Librarians

 By Meagan Gillmore

 Sandra Harnum was pleased when Botwood Collegiate in Botwood, NL, removed most books in its library.
 “It’s really changed—quite a transformation,” says Harnum, the school’s only teacher-librarian.

-In a library learning commons, sometimes called learning commons, it is not quiet.
+In a library learning commons (LLC), sometimes just called a learning commons, it is not quiet.
 Students collaborate and participate in learning.
 “Within a library learning commons, new relationships are formed among learners, new technologies are realized and utilized, and both students and educators grasp new ways to learn,” the government’s document says.
-Libraries, it says, play an “essential role in this innovative vision for education.”
+Libraries, it says, play an “essential role in the implementation of this innovative vision for education.”

 Creating a learning commons begins by reimagining education.
 Technology demands school libraries become places where students collaborate to create learning environments.
-“Libraries used to be a place to consume information, and now they are spaces to create new information,” Angela Monk says, describing how she has seen school libraries change during the last decade.
+“Libraries used to be a place to consume information, and now they are spaces to create new information,” says Angela Monk, describing how she has seen school libraries change during the last decade.

-She began transforming the library at Fraser Heights Secondary in Surrey, BC. into a learning commons in 2009. “(Students) used to come to the library to get information,” she says.
+Monk began transforming the library at Fraser Heights Secondary in Surrey, BC, into a learning commons in 2009. “[Students] used to come to the library to get information,” she says.
 “They do that still, but now it’s more of a place where they come to create information, to create different things.”

 The whole school needs to collaborate, says Carol Koechlin, chair of Canadian School Libraries.
 A former school librarian with the Toronto District School Board, she has long advocated for technological innovation.
 A library, she says, “is a place where learners go to be inspired, where they go to learn and innovate and even play a little bit.”
 Information and resources, whether physical or virtual, need to flow between the classroom and library learning commons.